Mental Health First Aid

 Do you want to help reduce the stigma of mental illness?
 Do you want to learn more about how to Make It OK to talk about mental illness?
 Request an online Zoom session on how you can Make It OK in our community.

-The next session is June 15th-July 20th, 2022.
+The next session is July 6th-August 10th, 2023.
 CLICK HERE for more information

 WeCOPE is an interactive program that helps adults cope with life stress.
 WeCOPE has been shown to reduce stress and depression, increase positive affect, and improve health behaviors.
 Managing life’s challenges in healthy ways allows participants to take better care of themselves and others.